AiWriter404/Python_Basics/README.md

 Report of Issue
 <br>
 I am facing Issues about VSCODE there I code some Python syntax that is not showing output.
+I realized That about Git how to commit changes.